 Basic Google principles

+Make your website easy to navigate.
 Use a clear page hierarchy for both Google crawlers and users.
-Dead links to pages that do not exist have an effect on your over all rank so weed them out.
+Links to pages that do not exist have an adverse effect on rank so weed them out.

-Website design for all devices and all browsers
+Design websites for all devices and all browsers

 Visually impaired users

-Limited the number of links
+Limit the number of links